tournesol-app/tournesol/backend/README.md

 `python manage.py watch_account_number`

-This command checks if the number of accounts using a trusted email domain exceeds a specific threshold on a given date and send an alert on Discord.
+This command checks if the number of accounts using a trusted email domain exceeds predefined thresholds on a given date, and sends alert on Discord.

 It takes 2 optional arguments: